Houston Baseball welcomes seven from state of Texas

 Cougars Set to Host Camp at Cougar Field for Ages 14-18

-University of Houston head baseball coach Todd Whitting announced the hiring of Ryan Shotzberger as assistant coach on Aug.
+He joined the University of Houston Baseball program as an assistant coach on Aug.
 11, 2011.

 In 2012, Shotzberger helped guide freshman Michael Pyeatt to Conference USA All-Freshman Team honors, while coaching six Cougars to .300+ averages on the season.
 Houston also tallied 24 games with at least 10 hits and three 10+ RBI contests.
 Seniors Mo Wiley (28th/862-Reds), John Cannon (29th/896-Dodgers), and Jared Ray (34th/1053-D-Backs) were later taken on their respective teams in the MLB First-Year Player Draft.